 Younge subsequently worked with several of his favorite artists, beginning with the Delfonics.
 The collaboration led to Adrian Younge Presents the Delfonics, released on Wax Poetics in March 2013.
 As he operated the Artform Studio, a record store and salon located in Los Angeles, California, Younge also established the Linear Labs label as an outlet for albums made with Souls of Mischief and Ghostface Killah.
 He produced Bilal's In Another Life, released on eOne in 2015.
 A second Venice Dawn album, Something About April II, followed in 2016 with Bilal, Raphael Saadiq, and Stereolab's Laetitia Sadier among the featured cast.
+The year also saw the release of a Kendrick Lamar track produced by Younge and Ali Shaheed Muhammad, who also teamed up on the score to Marvel's Luke Cage series.
+Later in 2016, Younge released The Electronique Void: Black Noise, an analog synthesizer-oriented concept album narrated by longtime associate Jack Waterson.
 By that point, tracks released by the likes of Jay-Z, Common, and Royce da 5'9" and DJ Premier's PRhyme project had sampled Younge's work. ~ Andy Kellman